skruv/skruv/README.md

 ## Docs

 The core of skruv is the render function.
 It takes a structure created by elementFactory and optionally which DOM node to write to.
 It has built in support and typings for HTML, SVG, MathML, Atom feeds and sitemaps.
-For usage in SSR you can also create comments can be created by using the element name `#comment` and raw output with `#raw`.
-Headers can be set using the `#header` element using the attributes name and value with the special header `status` being used to set http status.
+For usage in SSR you can also create comments can be created by using the element name `skruv-comment` and raw output with `skruv-raw`.
+Headers can be set using the `skruv-header` element using the attributes name and value with the special header `status` being used to set http status.

 Besides the normal attributes there are the following:
  * data-skruv-key: Any object/array, will be used to allow the element to move (instead of being recreated) and will be shallow-diffed on updates to allow for skipping re-rendering this node if not changed.
 If you want to keep children injected by other libraries make sure to not change the key.